We've independently reviewed this article to make sure it's as accurate as we can make it.

 Water Temperature Issues

-There are a few different reasons your dishwasher might be stuck in one mode or another, and most of them are easy fixes that you can take care of without having to call a repairman or a technician.
-In most cases, your dishwasher is going to be stuck in either the wash or the clean cycle.
+In most cases, when your dishwasher is stuck on one cycle, it’s either a rinse or a cleaning one.
 The way that a dishwasher works is that the water comes into the machine and is then held at the basin at the bottom of the dishwasher.

-The water is then heated and is used to clean the dishes and to remove the residue that is on the dishes inside.
-The dishwasher has to have a specific set or a specific routine that it has to go through in order to move from one step to the next.
+The dishwasher has to have a specific set or routine that it has to go through to move from one step to the next.
 All the functions of your dishwasher are tied to the computer that tells the dishwasher what to do next and how to progress.

-This means that if your dishwasher does not have the right temperature water, it is not going to wash properly and it is not going to move from cycle to cycle.
-You can check to see if this is an issue by checking to see what the thermostat of your water heater is set at.
-If you are not able to do this, you can run your dishwasher then use a thermometer to see what the temperature of the water is.
-You can adjust the water heater to make the water hotter if this is the issue.
+If your dishwasher does not have the right temperature water, it is not going to wash properly, and it is not going to move from cycle to cycle.
+You can check the water temperature by looking at what the thermostat of your water heater is set at.
+If you cannot do this, you can run your dishwasher and then use a thermometer to see what the water temperature is.

 Another issue you might be dealing with is that the thermostat of the dishwasher is not working and therefore does not allow the dishwasher to move from one cycle to another.
-The thermostat works to help keep the water the right temperature and to also help make sure that the hot air used to dry the dishes after washing is the right temperature as well.
-You can check the thermostat in the dishwasher to determine if it is working or not and if it is not you can then replace it.
+The thermostat works to help keep the water at the right temperature and also to help make sure that the hot air used to dry the dishes after washing is the right temperature.
+You can check the thermostat in the dishwasher to determine if it is working or not.

-The thermostat is located in the bottom of the dishwasher.
+The thermostat is located at the bottom of the dishwasher.
 Start by turning off the electricity to the dishwasher.
 You then want to remove the dishwasher kick panel.
-After that, you can look under the dishwasher and locate the thermostat, you can then refer back to the owner’s manual to see which thermostat is going to be measuring the temps.
+After that, you can look under the dishwasher and locate the thermostat; you can then refer back to the owner’s manual to see which thermostat will be measuring the temps.

-Another problem that could be causing your dishwasher to be stuck on a wash cycle is a bad timer.
-The timer controls the electricity going into the appliance, as well as how long it is going to be supplied to the dishwasher during each cycle.
-If the timer is not working properly, it is not going to supply the right amount of electricity at the right time to the machine which may make it impossible to switch from one cycle to another.
+Yet another element that could be causing your dishwasher to be stuck on a wash cycle is a bad timer.
+The timer controls the electricity going into the appliance, as well as how long it will be supplied to it during each cycle.
+If the timer is not working properly, it is not going to supply the right amount of electricity at the right time to the machine, which will make it impossible to switch from one cycle to another.

-To check the timer, you should turn off the electricity to the unit, then, pull off the control panel of the dishwasher.
-You then need to remove the outer door from the inner door, the timer is going to be located between the inner and outer doors.
-If you suspect that the timer is not working, now is the time to replace it.
-Remove the old timer and hook up a new one per the instructions that are included with the new timer.
+To check the timer, you should turn off the electricity to the unit, then pull off the dishwasher’s control panel.
+You then need to remove the outer door from the inner door; the timer is going to be located between the inner and exterior doors.
+If you suspect the timer is not working, now is the time to replace it.
+Remove the old timer and hook up a new one per the instructions included with the new one.

-This may help the issue.
-After you have replaced the timer you should try the dishwasher again and see if it works.
+After you have replaced the timer, you should try the dishwasher again and see if it works.
 If it doesn’t, that’s ok; there are more solutions to try below.

 Float Switch Issues

-Another problem you may be experiencing is that your float switch is not working.
-The float switch is a small switch that measures the amount of water that is in the machine.
-If the float does not show that the appropriate amount of water is in the dishwasher, it will not move from one cycle to another.
-If the float is not activated and does not show that there is enough water in the dishwasher, it may stay in the wash cycle longer to try and compensate for what it feels is a lack of water.
+Another element that could be causing your dishwasher to be stuck on wash cycle is the float switch.
+The float switch is a small switch that measures the amount of water in the machine.
+If the float does not show the appropriate amount of water in the dishwasher, it will not move from one cycle to another.
+If the float is not activated and does not show that there is enough water in the dishwasher, it will stay in the wash cycle longer to try and compensate for what it feels is a lack of water.

-You can use a multimeter to test and see if your float is working and to determine if it needs to be replaced possibly or if there is another issue that you may be able to take care of.
+You can use a multimeter to test and see if your float is working and to determine if it needs to be replaced or if there is another issue that requires your attention.

-With proper care and with the right attention, a good dishwasher can last for decades and can be a great investment for you home.
+With proper care and the right attention, a good dishwasher can last for decades and be a great investment for your home.